mitchtabian/HOWTO-django-channels-daphne/README.md

 When you make a change to a `.service` file, **Always run `sudo systemctl daemon-reload`**.
 Or to be safe, just restart the damn server `sudo shutdown -r now`.
 Restarting the server is the safe way, but also the slowest way.

+### CORS error in web console
+You are getting an error in web console saying: "No 'Access-Control-Allow-Origin' header is present on the requested resource".

+Fix this by adding CORS header in spaces settings.
+See [This image](https://github.com/mitchtabian/HOWTO-django-channels-daphne/blob/master/images/CORS.PNG) for the configuration.

 # References
 1. [https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04)